GabrielJSuarez/Enumerable_Methods_With-_Rspec/README.md

 - To run the enumerable.rb script you can type in the console 'bin/enumerable.rb'

-- To run the Rspec test suit just type in the console 'rspec'
+- To run the Rspec test suit just type in the console 'rspec' and the test suit will run

 ## Authors